National CASA Book List

 Based on exhaustive research, the authors discuss the primary concerns in foster placement planning, considering the high frequency of placement breakdowns, their impact on the child's behavior and school performance, and the challenges this places on foster families.

-Furious, Author: Jill Wolfson, Audience: Volunteer, Author: Jill Wolfson, Children 12 and Up
+Furious, Author: Jill Wolfson, Audience: Volunteer, Author: Jill Wolfson, Audience: Children 12 and Up

 A foster child is the main character in Jill Wolfson's book, written to give foster kids their own heroines and sense of culture/belonging.
 See also Somebody Else's Children, What I Call Life and Home, and Other Big Fat Lies.